 The Queensland Needle and Syringe Program aims to reduce the incidence of blood borne viruses and injecting related injuries and disease.
 The program supplies sterile injecting equipment to injecting drug users with the aim of ensuring users do not re-use and share needles, thus decreasing injection-related harms and reducing the spread of blood borne viruses within the wider community, respectively.1

 Many people rely on needles, lancets or syringes to manage medical conditions and maintain their health.
-Pharmacy plays an important role in the community by providing safe methods of disposal and clean injecting equipment for customers who use sharps.
+Pharmacy plays an important role in the community by providing safe methods of disposal and sterile injecting equipment for customers who use sharps.

 The PNSP is funded via Queensland Health and administered by The Pharmacy Guild of Australia, Queensland Branch.

 Is your 120L Sharps Disposal Bin full?
 Collection, transportation and incineration of the sharps waste is provided free of charge.

 The supply and delivery of Queensland Health approved sterile injecting equipment (sharps packs) to pharmacies is free.

-Locate a pharmacy near you which participates in the PNSP, where you can safely dispose of sharps and access clean injecting equipment.
+Locate a pharmacy near you which participates in the PNSP, where you can safely dispose of sharps and access sterile injecting equipment.

 View upcoming education sessions and gain the knowledge and skills needed to run a successful Needle and Syringe Program in your store.